 From Investment Banking to AlphaSights

-Rebecca joined AlphaSights in May of 2014 and serves as a Manager for our Client and Business Development team.
+Rebecca joined AlphaSights in May of 2014 and served as a Manager for our Client and Business Development team.